cs-umt/docs/README.md

 1. Always google what you don't know

 2. Improve your typing ( download those free typing software and type faster like [rapidtyping](https://rapidtyping.com) )

+## Projects

+todo: list projects available in the org here